Have you considered Open Innovation for your business?

 They want to make it easy for market innovators to work with them so have created an online Innovation Portal, which you can access here.

-- TfL is working in partnership with Waze to use data to keep customers informed, reminded and updated to reduce traffic incidents.
+TfL has worked in partnership with Waze to use data to keep customers informed, reminded and updated to reduce traffic incidents.
 Waze is a tech-enabled community of millions of people round the world who connect to create a ‘living map’ to reduce traffic, improve safety and make the roads better.

-Decommissioning ageing nuclear engineering sites is an enormous project, and takes over 100 years to complete, and costs in the £billions.
-Because the UK has been a leader in nuclear energy since the 1940s, this means that the complexity, and consequently time and cost of decommissioning and waste management brings huge challenges and opportunities.
-At Sellafield, the baseline cost of decommissioning is estimated to run at £150m per annum in 10 years’ time and £300m per annum in 15 years’ time.
+Decommissioning ageing nuclear engineering sites is an enormous project.
+The process takes over 100 years to complete, and costs in the $billions.
+Because the UK has been a leader in nuclear energy since the 1940s, this means that the complexity, time and cost of decommissioning brings challenges.

 Just a few examples of the challenges, amongst several others, include: